cogilv25/GroupProject/Documentation/Agnes.md

 - User took a moment to get the hang of the interface but with some help managed well.

 ### Linking
-- User linked tasks without prompting but did not update as it was off screen.
+- User linked tasks without prompting but did not know to update as the button was off screen.

 ## Evaluation
 - Did you have any difficulties with the process?